LinuxCommandLibrary

 -r, --recursive

-Print NUM lines of context.
+Print NUM lines of context after each match.

-Print NUM lines after match.
+Print NUM lines of context before each match.

-Print NUM lines before match.
+Print NUM lines of context before and after each match.

-Limit search to page range (e.g., 1-10,15).
+Limit the search to the specified page range (e.g., `1-10,15`).

-Stop after NUM matches.
+Stop after NUM matches per file.

 --color WHEN